 Even now, commercial options for sending live readings to the internet are still more expensive than most venues are willing to consider, but much more convenient than retrieving the data every few weeks.
 We still offer volunteer-built monitors groups can try for this, with an online guide for how to spot wasted energy.
 Colin Kerr is our current electronics volunteer.
 Kevin Doherty designed and implemented how data gets from the monitors into plots online, as well as working with venues to understand what they needed to support them in reducing their energy use.

-Although much of our experience is with church halls and worship spaces, HeatHack has never been a faith group, and Surefoot’s programme has been used by buildings of all ages and types, and in a wide range of uses.
-We are interested in helping all buildings that serve the community, whoever runs them.
+Although much of our experience is with church halls and worship spaces, HeatHack is not a faith group.
+It has always mixed people of faith with others who simply want to help people and make their local communities stronger.
+After all, we share common cause!
+Our current programme still mostly attracts churches, but it has been used by buildings of all ages and many types.
+We want to help all buildings that serve their communities, whoever runs them.